 Classic Polish poppy seed cake made easy with pre-made poppy seed filling, dressed up a bit more with fresh orange and lemon zest.

-Welcome to Day 3 of my “8 Days of Hanukkah Around the World”!
+Welcome to Day 3 of my "8 Days of Hanukkah Around the World"!
 Every day this week, during the holiday, I will be sharing a different recipe from a different country!
-Yesterday we visited Peru and the day before was China!
+Yesterday we made Yucca Latkes with Aji Amarillo and the day before was Chinese Beef Stew.

 Today, we will be (virtually) traveling to Poland!